 Therefore, the electric field at mid – point O is

-(ii) A test charge of amount
+(ii) A test charge with a charge potential of

 Therefore, F = qE

 The force is directed along line OA because the negative test charge is attracted towards point A and is repelled by the charge placed at point B. As a result, the force experienced by the test charge is

 Q 9.
 Two charges